aradenbaugh/radia/README.md

 the bams exclude these contigs.<br>
 - By default, the calls are filtered by the GENCODE basic gene regions.
 By specifying the `--targetsInfo` flag, the calls will be flagged (tagged in the INFO column) instead of filtered.
-If you don't want to flag or filter by target regions at all, then use the `--noTargets` flag.<br>
+If you don't want to flag or filter by target regions at all, use the `--noTargets` flag.<br>

 For the full list of optional parameters, type:<br>
 ```